GeorgePearse/ImageComposer/README.md

 https://github.blog/2016-08-22-publish-your-project-documentation-with-github-pages/

-Package to simplify creating simple synthetic image pytorch datasets for model training.
-Built for compatibility with FiftyOne

 **NB**: Possible that BlenderProc offers all this in a much more powerful way.
 I just couldn't get it going on my laptop and wanted to start experimenting.

 You specify the background and foreground objects, range of feasible positions, and the package does the rest.